Tag: forward

 Have you ever had a big struggle trying to solve a problem or meet a goal, and continued to fight it?
 And, then, taken a pause (even a nap!) and the solution came?

 The rudder of a ship is small in comparison to the ship.
 Yet, this small thing guides the ship’s direction.
 What small thing, that seemed so small in comparison to the big things, changed your life completely?
-If you can’t think of anything, pray to God for a revelation (it’s amazing what that little can do).
+If you can’t think of anything, pray to God for a revelation (it’s amazing what that little prayer can do).

 ※Prayer※